FAST Adaptive Smoothing and Thresholding for Improved Activation Detection in Low-Signal fMRI: Introduction

 \subsection{Activation Detection during Noisy Audiovisual Speech}

-The most important way in which humans communicate is through speech~\citep{kryter94,hauser96,dupontandluettin00}, which the brain is particularly adept at understanding, even when this form of communication is degraded by noise.
-It is believed~\citep{nathandbeauchamp11} that the ability to understand noisy speech may be explained by the capacity of the brain for multisensory integration of input information, with the information coming in independently from the visual and the auditory modalities integrated to reduce noise and allow for more accurate perception~\citep{sumbyandpollack54,steinandmeredith93}.
-Recently, \citet{nathandbeauchamp11} studied the role of the superior temporal sulcus (STS) in the perception of noisy speech, through fMRI and behavioral experiments and established increased connectivity between the STS and the auditory or the visual cortex depending on whichever modality was more reliable, that is, less noisy.
+The most important form of human communication is speech~\citep{kryter94,hauser96,dupontandluettin00}, which the brain is adept at understanding even in noisy surroundings.
+This ability may be due~\citep{nathandbeauchamp11} to the brain's capacity for multisensory integration of independently-acquired visual and auditory input information which reduces noise and allows for more accurate perception~\citep{sumbyandpollack54,steinandmeredith93}.
+Recently, \citet{nathandbeauchamp11} studied the role of the superior temporal sulcus (STS) in perceiving noisy speech, through fMRI and behavioral experiments, and established increased connectivity between the STS and the auditory or the visual cortex depending on whichever modality was more reliable, that is, less noisy.

-\citet{nathandbeauchamp11} reported their fMRI analyses at the level of regions of interest (ROIs) drawn on the STS and the auditory and visual cortices.
-However, the full benefit of fMRI can be realized only if we are able to go beyond statements on functionality at the ROI level and delve into understanding cerebral function at the voxel level.
-Further, for using fMRI in a clinical setting, it may also be worthwhile to reliably detect activation at the voxel level and in single subjects.
-All these are potential scenarios with low CNRs where reliable activation detection methods are sorely needed.
-We return to this application in Section~\ref{sec:Apps}.
+\citet{nathandbeauchamp11} provided results on regions of interest (ROIs) drawn on the STS and the auditory and visual cortices.
+However, the full benefit of fMRI can be realized only if we move beyond assessing cerebral function at the ROI level to understanding it at the voxel level.
+Reliable voxel-wise activation detection in individual subjects may increase the adoption of fMRI in a clinical setting.
+All these are potential scenarios with low CNRs where accurate activation detection methods are needed.